 Ben is an Associate Professor at the ANU Centre for Social Research and Methods.

-Ben leads the microsimulation modelling team at the Centre for Social Research and Methods (CSRM).
-The team undertakes economic modelling of the Australian tax and welfare system.
-The team recently modelled the 2016-17 Federal Budget and has undertaken a number of modelling projects modelling the Australian childcare system.
+Ben leads the microsimulation modelling team at the Centre for Social Research and Methods (CSRM) which produces the PolicyMod model of the Australian Tax and Transfer system.
+The team recently modelled the 2018-19 Federal Budget and has undertaken a number of modelling projects modelling the Australian childcare system.